khursheedali38/Personal-Web/README.md

 ## Web Development - The Django Way
 Here in, we develop a portfolio website with blog using django.
 The best part is that, it offers lot of flexibiity and scalability.
-Things seem magical in django, but that's what wwe call THE DJANGO WAY.
+Things seem magical in django, but that's what we call THE DJANGO WAY.

-This project uses a basic template[coutesy - bootstrap](https:getbootstrap.com) for front-end, instead the focus is on learning how things work in dango.
+This project uses a basic template [coutesy - bootstrap](https:getbootstrap.com) for front-end, instead the focus is on learning how things work in django.

 ## Prerequisites
 1. Python 3.5
-2. django 1.9
+2. Django 1.9
-3. pip (obviously)
+3. Pip (obviously)

 ## Executing the files
 - `python manage.py runserver`